mscheltienne/meg-tests/doc/meg-triggers.rst

 The MEG system has 32 binary channels that can be used for triggers.
-Those 32 channels are split between 2 trigger interface I/O boxes, one on the main desk connected to the :ref:`stim-pc:Stimulation PC` and one in the stimulus cabinet.
+Those 32 channels are split between 2 trigger interface I/O boxes, one on the main desk connected to the :ref:`stimulation PC <stim-pc:Stimulation PC>` and one in the stimulus cabinet.

 .. image:: ./_static/meg/meg-triggers.png
     :width: 700